zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

 ## UDF {#section_if4_fhf_xdb .section}

-Implementation of the python UDF is very simple, just need to define a new-style  class, and implements the evaluate method.
+Implementation of the Python UDF is very simple.
+You are required to define a new-style  class, and implements the evaluate method.
 For example:

 ```
  from odps.udf import annotate